Affluent People More Likely to be Scofflaws

 In the fifth study, participants each were assigned the role of an employer negotiating a salary with a job candidate seeking long-term employment.
 Among other things, they were told that the job would soon be eliminated, and that they were free to convey that information to the candidate.
 Upper-class participants were more likely to deceive job candidates by withholding this information, the study found.

-In the sixth study, participants played a computerized dice game, with each player getting five rolls of the dice and then reporting his or her scores.
+In the sixth study, participants played a computerized dice game, with each player getting five rolls of the dice and then reporting their scores.
 The player with the highest score would receive a cash prize.
 The players did not know that the game was rigged so that each player would receive no more than 12 points for the five rolls.
 Upper-class participants were more likely to report higher scores than would be possible, indicating a higher rate of cheating, according to the study.

 The last study found attitudes about greed to be the most significant predictor of unethical behavior.
 Participants were primed to think about the advantages of greed and then presented with bad behavior-in-the-workplace scenarios, such as stealing cash, accepting bribes, and overcharging customers.
 It turned out that even those participants not in the upper class were just as likely to report a willingness to engage in unethical behavior as the upper-class cohort once they had been primed to see the benefits of greed, researchers said.